AilinKid/AilinKid/README.md

 ### Hi 👋 I am Lingxiang Tai

 - 🔭 I’m currently working on PingCAP for TiDB Product.
-- 👯 I’m always looking into collaborate on OceanBase, CockroachDB and ClickHouse.
+- 👯 I’m study to collaborate on OceanBase, CockroachDB and ClickHouse.
 - 🤔 I’m currently looking for help with being a portfolio trader with infra capability.
 - 💬 Ask me about ...
 - 📫 How to reach me: tlxarena@gmail.com or 314806019@qq.com